espressif/esp-ppq/md_doc/Passes/QuantSimplify.md

 ## PPQ Quantize Simplify Pass(通用量化精简过程)

-PPQ use Tensor Quantization Configuration(A data structure defined in ppq.core) to control quantization.
+PPQ use Tensor Quantization Configuration(A data structure defined in esp_ppq.core) to control quantization.
 Each quantable op will have a list of TQC as its quantization config, which contains necessary quantization parameter(scale, offset), in order to quantize its input(s) and output(s).